-- Check that the brake fluid level in the rear brake reservoir [A] is above the lower level line [B]. - ★If the fluid level is lower than the lower level line, fill the reservoir to the upper level line [C].
+- Check that the brake fluid level in the rear brake reservoir [A] is above the lower level line [B]. - ★ If the fluid level is lower than the lower level line, fill the reservoir to the upper level line [C].

+Mixing brands and types of brake fluid can reduce the brake system's effectiveness and cause an accident resulting in injury or death.
+Do not mix two brands of brake fluid.
 Change the brake fluid in the brake line completely if the brake fluid must be refilled but the type and brand of the brake fluid that is already in the reservoir are unidentified.
-After changing the fluid, use only the same type and brand of fluid thereafter.

-Recommended Disc Brake Fluid
+Recommended Disc Brake Fluid Grade: DOT4

-Grade: DOT4